Nordic American Tankers Ltd (NYSE: NAT) – Announces Results of its 2022 Annual General Meeting of Shareholders

 - Election of Herbjorn Hansson, Jim Kelly, Alexander Hansson and Jenny Chu to serve as Directors of the Board.

-- Approval of the appointment of KMPG as the Company's independent auditors.
+- Approval of the appointment of KPMG as the Company's independent auditors.

 Sincerely,